Ralph Wilson Stadium: Other sporting events

-The size of the field at Highmark Stadium is specifically designed for National Football League dimensions and sight lines, along with football and team markings being formed permanently into the turf, making it extremely difficult for other outdoor sporting events such as soccer, baseball, track and field, or rugby to be held there.
-None of any significance have ever been held at the stadium.
+The size of the field at Ralph Wilson Stadium was specifically designed for National Football League dimensions and sight lines, along with football and team markings being formed permanently into the turf, making it extremely difficult for other outdoor sporting events such as soccer, baseball, track and field, or rugby to be held there.
+None of any significance were ever held at the stadium.

-The stadium annually hosts the region's Section VI and Monsignor Martin Athletic Association high school football playoffs.
+The stadium annually hosted the region's Section VI and Monsignor Martin Athletic Association high school football playoffs.

-On July 14, 1984, the stadium hosted a one-time-only supercross motorcycle racing event.
+In 1984, the stadium was covered in dirt for the Grand National Motor Spectacular auto show and the AMA Supercross Championship.

 The opening ceremony of the 1993 Summer Universiade was held at the stadium.

 College football

 Syracuse University played two home games at the stadium in 1979.
 Syracuse was left without an on-campus home for one season between the demolition of Archbold Stadium and the construction of the Carrier Dome on its footprint.

 The stadium hosted a Black Friday contest between the UB Bulls and the Bowling Green Falcons in 2013.

-Adjacent to the stadium is 1,800-seat West Herr Stadium, the home field for Erie Community College's football team.